Asabeneh/30-Days-Of-JavaScript/30_Day_Mini_project_final/30_day_mini_project_final.md

 ## Testimony

-Now it is time support the author and  express your thoughts about the Author and 30DaysOfJavaScript.
-You can leave your testimonial on this [link](https://testimonify.herokuapp.com/)
+Now it is time to support the author by expressing your thoughts about the Author and 30DaysOfJavaScript challenge.
+You can leave your testimonial on this [link](https://testimonial-vdzd.onrender.com//)

 ## Support